Last updated on June 7, 2025

 Self-Mill Decks

-Any deck where a card like Grisly Salvage or Life from the Loam makes sense could do with a ‘goyf or two, I think.
+Any deck where cards like Grisly Salvage, Life from the Loam, or Mesmeric Orb makes sense could do with a ‘goyf or two.
 They’re persistently big threats for low mana in those kinds of decks.

 Sacrifice Decks

-Lhurgoyfs are a bit too niche for most streamlined aristocrats decks, which tend to like exploiting death triggers with Teysa Karlov.
+Lhurgoyfs are a bit too niche for most streamlined aristocrat commanders, which tend to like exploiting death triggers with Teysa Karlov.
 But the green and black themes make them interesting inclusions in a deck like Meren of Clan Nel Toth.

 Wrap Up